CQCL/hugr/specification/hugr.md

 5. For each node $(n, b = B(n))$ and for each child $m$ of $b$, replace $m$ with the new copy of $n$ in the list of children of $b$ (replacing the existing hierarchy edge).
 6. Remove all nodes in $R$ and edges adjoining them.
-7. If any edges inserted in step 2 are inter-graph (i.e. DFG, non-sibling), insert any `Order` edges required to validate them.

 ##### Outlining methods